 Tech Support & Customer Service

 How satisfied are you with your Internet provider’s technical support and customer service?

 Irate about an extended outage or data usage caps?
 A pleasant, sympathetic voice on the other end of the phone has the power to console and correct a difficult situation.
 However, like most of the telecommunications industry, high-speed Internet providers turn in notoriously poor ratings for customer service.
 Fear not, friend.
 Good news is on the horizon.
 Our survey indicates providers are getting better at anticipating their customer’s service and support expectations.

 While nearly all of the providers in this survey moved up in customer service and support satisfaction, cable companies saw the largest gains.
-Optimum and Bright House turn in stellar performances, elbowing out popular fiber companies like AT&T and Verizon.
-Even Time Warner Cable made noticeable improvement after committing to transform the customer experience in response to systemic issues and widespread complaints last year.
+Optimum and Bright House turn in stellar performances, elbowing out popular fiber companies like AT&T Even Time Warner Cable made noticeable improvement after committing to transform the customer experience in response to systemic issues and widespread complaints last year.

 On the flip side, if you thought it couldn’t get much worse for Windstream and Mediacom, you were wrong.
 Both providers slipped from last year’s ratings well below XFINITY by Comcast, a company that usually receives the bulk of consumer ire.
 CenturyLink Fiber also turned in a puzzlingly low rating in customer service and support satisfaction, but that could be a result of expanding too rapidly in some underserved markets as they make efforts to bring fiber from sea to shining sea.

 Best in Customer Satisfaction, Tech Support & Customer Service: Frontier FiOS (Fiber) & Optimum